1mh/pyqt-examples/src/07 Qt Text Editor/README.md

  * A *File* menu for opening and saving files.
  * Keyboard shortcuts.
  * An *About* dialog (shown above).
- * A warning *Do you want to quit before saving?* if there are unmodified changes.
+ * A warning *Do you want to save before quitting?* if there are unmodified changes.

 The source code of the text editor is in [`main.py`](main.py).
 For instructions on how to run it, please see [here](https://github.com/1mh/pyqt-examples#running-the-examples).